 It’s good to keep in mind that increases in eye texture resolution are expensive, but can yield startlingly good results.
 If you find that you are not GPU-bound, try turning up the resolution on your eye textures.

 Games on Oculus Quest can be large, but the data that comprises them needs to be organized a particular way.
 We recommend a small (< 1 GB, although ideally < 100 mb) executable apk file, along with one or more expansion files.
 Expansion files can be up to 4 GB in size and can be any format.
 In Unity, you can put all of your scenes into a Chunk-Compressed Asset Bundle to easily generate an expansion file, which will also improve load times.
-Quest apps can be 32-bit or 64-bit, but we recommend targeting 64-bit in order to reduce memory fragmentation, increase performance, reduce load times, and enable loading of larger expansion files.
+Quest apps are required to be 64-bit per an update in December of 2019, this helps reduce memory fragmentation, increase your app's performance, reduce load times, and enable loading of larger expansion files.

 Though Oculus Quest hasn’t even launched yet, we’re already starting to see new game design patterns emerge from the standalone tetherless form factor.
 For example, head-based steering seems improved on Quest because the player can turn 360 degrees without getting wrapped up in a cable.
 Though we still recommend supporting other affordances like snap turns (consider the player who is sitting in a wheelchair and can’t turn around so easily), it feels surprisingly good to drive around an environment with head steering alone.